postmanlabs/labs-docs/src/pages/docs/reports/team-details-reports.md

 The **Team activity** report gives more details about your team members' activity, including:

 * **Total team members** - The current number of user accounts in the team.
-* **Active members over time** - The number of team members who used Postman at least once on that day.
+* **Active members over time** - The number of team members who used Postman at least once on a specific day.
-* **Team Activity** - The total number of user actions in a workspace in the reporting period.
+* **Team activity** - The total number of user actions in a workspace in the reporting period.
 These actions include:

     * Creating, editing, deleting, and sending requests.
     * Creating, editing, and deleting collections, APIs, environments, mocks, and monitors.

+    > This metric does not include the following actions:
+    > * Creating a workspace, changing its visibility, adding users, or assigning roles
+    > * Administrative or billing-related tasks that happen outside of a workspace
+    > * Adding integrations

 * **Entities created over time** - The number of Postman entities created in the reporting period, including APIs, collections, environments, mocks, and monitors.
+This might include entities that have since been deleted, as long as they were created in the reporting period.
 * **Updates on entities over time** - Changes made to entities in the reporting period.

 ## Resource usage

 The **Resource usage** report gives more information on how your team is using Postman resources, including:

+### Team slots

-* **Team slots** - Billed seat usage across your team.
+Billed seat usage across your team.

 * **Billed slots** - The used billed seats compared to unused billed seats for your team.
 * **Unbilled slots** - The number of seats that will be billed at the next [auto-flex renewal](/docs/administration/billing/#utilizing-auto-flex).
 * **Used slots over time** - The number of billed seats and unbilled seats used by your team in the reporting period.

+### Mock server calls

-* **Mock server calls** - Mock server calls made, [overage calls](/docs/administration/billing/#managing-add-ons), and mock calls in the reporting period.
+* **Mock server calls made** - Mock server calls made in the reporting period.
+* **Overage calls** - The number of [overage calls](/docs/administration/billing/#managing-add-ons) made in the reporting period.
+* **Mock server calls over time** - The number of mock server calls made in the reporting period.

+### Monitoring server calls

-* **Monitoring server calls** - Monitoring calls made, [overage calls](/docs/administration/billing/#managing-add-ons), and monitoring calls in the reporting period.
+* **Monitoring server calls** - The number of monitoring calls made in the reporting period.
+* **Overage calls** - The number of [overage calls](/docs/administration/billing/#managing-add-ons) made in the reporting period.
+* **Monitoring calls over time** - The number of monitoring calls made in the reporting period.

+### Postman API calls

-* **Postman API calls** - The number of API calls made to the Postman API.
+* **API calls made** - The number of API calls made to the Postman API.

+### Integrations

+* **Integration usage** - The number of integrations created in the reporting period.
+* **Integrations on entities** - The number of integrations on APIs, collections, and monitors created in the reporting period.
-* **Integrations** - Integrations created, integrations on entities, and integrations by type.
+* * **Integrations by type** - The number of integrations created in the reporting period, broken down by integration type.